SheetMetalConnect/IoT-UMH-Homelab/examples/tasmota/tasmota-config.md

 # Tasmota Device Configuration

-Example configuration for Tasmota smart sockets to work with the IoT Homelab setup.
+Example configuration for Tasmota devices (smart sockets, sensors, etc.) to work with the IoT Homelab setup.

+This is one example - adapt the concepts to whatever MQTT devices you have in your home.

 ## Basic MQTT Configuration